By using this site, you agree to the Privacy Policy and Terms of Use.

 4-6 Months

-Between four and six months, your puppy is entering their adolescent phase.
-Small breeds may already be approaching their adult size, whilst large breeds are still in the early stages of their growth journey.
-This is a period where overfeeding can become a real risk, as your puppy’s rapid growth begins to slow slightly but their appetite may remain enormous.
+Between 4 and 6 months, your puppy is entering its adolescent phase.
+Small breeds may be nearing their adult size by this time, while large breeds are still in the early stages of their growth journey.
+This is the period where overfeeding can become a real risk, as the puppy’s rapid growth begins to slow down, but its appetite may still be voracious.

 Feeding Schedule